Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/representatives/quest_signup.md

 Now, there are a few things to consider during the preparation for your Quest, and quite a few amazing features that we think you'll find very handy.

-### Donation Goals and Rounds ###
+### Goals and Rounds ###
-The ability to set Donation Goals will be one of your greatest tools on your Quest.
-Donation Goals allow you to organize your fundraising and campaign expenditures while providing your constituents easy access to your campaign plans and a simple way to contribute.
+The ability to set Goals will be one of your greatest tools on your Quest.
+Goals allow you to organize your fundraising and campaign expenditures while providing your constituents easy access to your campaign plans and a simple way to contribute.